-GENERAL INFORMATION Task title: Los horarios públicos / Public timetables (A1) Task author/Institution: Rima Sabaliauskiene, Vytautas Magnus University Lesson type: ⊠ online asynchronous Target learners/course: General Spanish A1 CEFR starting level: A1 Group dynamics (e.g. pair work/groups of X Individual : Target language of the course: Spanish Other language(s) used: Lithuanian Mediation scale(s) relevant to the task.
-Up to the RELAYING SPECIFIC INFORMATION IN WRITING Short description of the task: After reading a text about opening times of different write a short email for a Spanish student in order to Expected learning outcomes: By the end of the understand timetables speak and write about timetables and ope know cultural differences concerning ope ening times of public institutions TASK DESCRIPTION Background knowledge or sub-skills required by the students: Students need to know how to tell time in Spanish, how the day is divided and subject specific vocabulary related to cities.
+GENERAL INFORMATION Task title: Los horarios públicos / Public timetables (A1) Task author/Institution: Rima Sabaliauskiene, Vytautas Magnus University Lesson type: ⊠ online asynchronous Target learners/course: General Spanish A1 CEFR starting level: A1 Group dynamics (e.g. pair work/groups of X) Individual : Target language of the course: Spanish Other language(s) used: Lithuanian Mediation scale(s) relevant to the task.
+Up to the RELAYING SPECIFIC INFORMATION IN WRITING Short description of the task: After reading a text about opening times of different write a short email for a Spanish student in order to Expected learning outcomes: By the end of the task, students will be able to understand timetables speak and write about timetables and opening times of public institutions know cultural differences concerning opening times in Spain and Lithuania TASK DESCRIPTION Background knowledge or sub-skills required by the students: Students need to know how to tell time in Spanish, how the day is divided and subject specific vocabulary related to cities.
 They will learn how to use irregular verbs of the stem-changing verbs.
 They will study the use of prepositions a, por, de to speak about time, the parts of the day and time periods.
-Pre-task activities (What were the activities, when were they scheduled and how were they carried out?): In the Moodle environment, students read a text, do some comprehension exercises, study the material on the use of time prepositions and constructions used to speak about timetables and cultural information about the opening hours in Spain.
-There are some cultural differences that students should know about before the task.
-Detailed description of the task: You are participating in the VMU Mentor's programme the aim of which is to help incoming international students at Vytautas Magnus University.
+Pre-task activities (What were the activities, whe In the Moodle environment, students read a text, do constructions used to speak about timetables and o students should know about before the task. some comprehension exercises, study the mate rial on the use of time prepositions and Detailed description of the task: You are participating in the VMU Mentor's programme the aim of which is to help incoming international students at Vytautas Magnus University.
 You have just received an email from one Spanish student who is asking you about timetables in Lithuania, because next week he needs to go to a bank, to buy food and to go to VMU International Cooperation Department (ICD).
 You have to write him an answer and explain in your own words the timetables of these Lithuanian institutions.
 Post-task follow-up activities (Could any follow-up activities be carried out, what are they, and when should they be done?): It would be possible to ask students to prepare a short comment on the most important differences between opening times in Spain and Lithuania, using simple familiar structures and connectors (pero, como, porque).
 It could be done during the next lesson in the classroom or online.
-Resources required by the teacher: Pre-task activities containing the information on this topic.Resources required by the students: none Potential challenges and solutions: It's a very simple activity, but it's very important to remind students not to copy from the text and write simple, short sentences as we do in our real life when we write an informal email to our friends or colleagues.
+Resources required by the teacher: Pre-task activities containing the information on this Resources required by the students: none Potential challenges and solutions: It's a very simple activity, but it's very important to remind students not to copy from the text and write simple, short sentences as we do in our real life when we write an informal email to our friends or colleagues.